PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 }
 ```

-Now run the `yarn build` command and you will see the following output.
+Now run the `yarn build` command, and you will see the following output.

 ```bash
 Route (app)                              Size     First Load JS